G-Research/fasttrackml/docs/fasttrackml_python_client.md

 ## FastTrackML Python Client Overview

-`fasttrackml` is a Python package that extends MLFlow's capabilities by providing additional methods.
+`fasttrackml` is a Python package that incorporates and enhances the capabilities MLFlow's tracking client package.
+While offerring the same interface as MLFlow, `fasttrackml` adds some additional methods for convenience and better performance with the FastTrackML tracking server.

 **Enhanced Logging Methods:**